EphemerAl

 Deployment

-Accessing the EphemerAl website
+Accessing EphemerAl

 Stopping the Application